Enabling Access

 Our Aims

-• Raise £80,000 per year to continue to support the new post of Access & Recruitment Officer to help attract talented students, and create access and outreach initiatives to improve equality of opportunity for students from disadvantaged backgrounds or with disabilities.
+• Raise £80,000 per year to continue to support the new post of Access & Recruitment Officer to visit schools, run residentials and create new and innovative access and outreach initiatives.
+We want to improve equality of opportunity for students from disadvantaged backgrounds or with disabilities.

-• Raise £30,000 per year to continue to support our own ‘You’ll Fit In’ programme and the University’s ‘Get In’ scheme to raise aspirations of those from under-represented ethnic groups.
+• Raise £50,000 per year to continue our own ‘You’ll Fit In’ programme to raise aspirations of those from under-represented ethnic groups.

 You’ll Fit In